 How do you spend the first 30 minutes after your workout?

-Do you instantly run out of the gym, get into your car to sit (and look down at your phone), and quickly rush off to work where you sit more?
+Do you instantly run out of the gym, get into your car to sit, to quickly rush off to work where you sit more?
 Or do you spend 15 minutes walking or rowing down your heart rate, then mobilizing your areas of tightness or worked-over sore muscles from the workout to help with recovery?

 Do you cruise to the coffee shop to grab your double shot latte?
 Or do you bring your post-workout meal with you to make sure you fuel your body with proper recovery nutrients as quickly as possible?